sebastiencs/crash-test/README.md

 - `/dev/sdb` 2 GB
 - `/dev/sdc` 2 GB

+Note: The first run of any of those tests will take a few hours to complete, because it needs to download all block headers on testnet.
+Downloading the headers is required only once.

 ## Tezedge context storage (persistent)

 This test applies 10 blocks from ithacanet